abgneudev/resource-consumption-analysis/README.md

 ## Final Project

-The project can be found in the `final project` branch.
+The project can be found in the `final-project` branch.

 ### Investigating Global Emissions: A Data-Driven Approach to Resource Consumption and Climate Change Mitigation
 The National Footprint Accounts dataset provides a detailed record of ecological resource use and biocapacity across nations from 1961 to 2013.